 9.4 Support a common publicly accessible website for data storage, visualization, and information sharing

-Key Message: The Water Atlas websites for Sarasota County and the Coastal and Heartland National Estuary Partnership are a valuable but underutilized resource for collecting and conveying a variety of data to citizens, scientists, resource managers and users, and policymakers.
-These platforms are deserving of ongoing support and additional marketing to increase use of the Atlases.
+Key Message: The Water Atlas websites for Sarasota County and the Coastal & Heartland National Estuary Partnership are valuable but underutilized tools for collecting and conveying water-related data to citizens, scientists, resource managers, and policymakers.
+These platforms deserve ongoing support and strategic marketing to increase visibility and public engagement.

 Importance